EOLab-HSRW/esp32s3_object_detection/README.md

 At the end of the workshop the students are able to build a tracker which uses AI to track an object by turning a servo:
 TBD

+**Prerequisites:**
+1. Basic understanding of Electronics
+2. Basic understanding of Programming
+3. Basic understanding of AI

+We will not go into detail in every topic!
+If something is unclear, try researching online.
+This Hands-On Workshop is more about the process of doing it!

 ## Preparation
 For this project you will need some dependencies.
 The project uses python version > 3.8, and dependencies are defined within the pyproject.toml file.